James Dobson: Early life and education

-James Dobson was born to Myrtle Georgia (née Dillingham) and James C. Dobson Sr. on April 21, 1936, in Shreveport, Louisiana.
+James Clayton Dobson Jr. was born to Myrtle Georgia (née Dillingham) and James C. Dobson Sr. on April 21, 1936, in Shreveport, Louisiana.
 From his earliest childhood, religion played a central part in his life.
 He once told a reporter that he learned to pray before he learned to talk, and says he gave his life to Jesus at the age of three, in response to an altar call by his father.
-He is the son, grandson, and great-grandson of Church of the Nazarene ministers.
+He was the son, grandson, and great-grandson of Church of the Nazarene ministers.

-The parents took their young son along to watch his father preach.
+His parents were traveling evangelists; as a child, Dobson often stayed with family members while his parents were out traveling.
 Like most Nazarenes, they forbade dancing and going to movies.
-Young "Jimmie Lee" (as he was called) concentrated on his studies.
+Young Jimmie Lee, as he was called, concentrated on his studies.
+As a teenager, he was rebellious, though he eventually found a close relationship with his father.

+Dobson's mother was intolerant of "sassiness" and would strike her child with whatever object came to hand, including a shoe or belt; she once gave Dobson a "massive blow" with a girdle outfitted with straps and buckles.
 Dobson studied academic psychology and came to believe that he was being called to become a Christian counselor or perhaps a Christian psychologist.
-He attended Pasadena College (now Point Loma Nazarene University) as an undergraduate and served as captain of the school's tennis team.
-In 1967, Dobson received his doctorate in psychology from the University of Southern California.
+He attended Pasadena College (now Point Loma Nazarene University) as an undergraduate, where he met his wife, Shirley, and served as captain of the school's tennis team.
+Dobson graduated in 1958, served in the National Guard for six months, and began working at Children's Hospital Los Angeles.
+In 1967, Dobson received his doctorate in psychology from the University of Southern California in Los Angeles.

 Career

-In 1967, he became an Associate Clinical Professor of Pediatrics at the University of Southern California School of Medicine for 14 years.
-He spent 17 years on the staff of the Children's Hospital of Los Angeles in the Division of Child Development and Medical Genetics.

-For a time, Dobson worked as an assistant to Paul Popenoe at the Institute of Family Relations, a marriage-counseling center, in Los Angeles.

-Dobson arguably first became well known with the publication of Dare to Discipline (1970), which encouraged parents to use corporal punishment in disciplining their children.
-Dobson's social and political opinions are widely read among many evangelical church congregations in the United States.

-In 1977 he founded Focus on the Family.
-Dobson published monthly bulletins, which were dispensed as inserts in some Sunday church-service bulletins.